 Most people believe hostels are for the hardcore backpackers.
 I know most of my friends really turn their noses up at the thought of sharing a room and bathrooms facilities with complete strangers, and opt to stay in expensive hotels instead!
 Although the thought of staying in my own room with private facilities sounds wonderful, the cost really is a huge downfall for me, especially when staying in Europe’s big cities!

 The average daily cost of a hotel in say Paris can be upward of £100 whereas a hostel could be only £20.
 That’s an extra £80 I could spend on other things such as experiences or taking a longer trip.
-Not only that, but hostels have so many advantages especially for solo travelers like myself.
+Not only that, but hostels have so many advantages especially for solo travellers like myself.
 Staying in hostels is a great way to meet other people, especially if travelling solo like I do!
 You will also find most hostels will have a variety of activities and tours which are usually cheaper than tour operators, as well as access to cheap or free laundry services and free WiFi (which you generally won’t find in expensive hotels).
 So if you take all that on board sacrificing some personal space and privacy is only a small price to pay.
 However some hostels have private rooms available for the same price as two dorm beds like the Yim Whan Hostel in Ayutthaya, Thailand for only £12 a night (low season).

-Types of Hostel
+Types of Hostel:

 Chill out hostels

-These types are generally my favorite, they have a really relaxed atmosphere and very friendly owners who sort of take the role of distant aunties or cousins.
+These types are generally my favourite, they have a really relaxed atmosphere and very friendly owners who sort of take the role of distant aunties or cousins.
 There is no pressure to get involved in any activities and don’t encourage late night drinking sessions or parties.
 There is usually a chill out room with bean bags and bookshelves and if ya lucky some help ya self tea and coffee.
-These type of hostels are great for solo and first timers travelers.
+These type of hostels are great for solo and first timers travellers.

 If helping to save the environment is your main concern then there are many hostels out there whose focus is responsible and sustainable travel.
 Here you will find environmentally friendly design and facilities and maybe even a vegan friendly restaurant.
 Again these are usually friendly relaxing hostels with no emphasis on drinking and party nights.